Casey Sherman: Producer and author career

+In 2023, Sherman served as a writer for the YouTube television series, From Malta to Yalta.

-In 2022, Sherman wrote the best-selling true crime thriller Helltown: The Untold Story of A Serial Killer on Cape Cod, chronicling the Tony Costa murders.
-Helltown is now in development for a limited television series with Amazon Studio starring Oscar Isaac and directed by Edward Berger.
-In 2023, Sherman wrote his 16th thriller, A Murder in Hollywood: The Untold Story of Tinseltown's Most Shocking Crime, which was published in 2024 and became a USA Today best-seller and a Los Angeles Times best-seller.
-The book re-examines the story of Lana Turner and the death of her gangster boyfriend, Johnny Stompanato.
+In 2024, Sherman published his 18th thriller, A Murder in Hollywood: The Untold Story of Tinseltown's Most Shocking Crime, which was published in 2024 and became a USA Today best-seller and a Los Angeles Times best-seller.
+The book re-examined the story of Lana Turner and the death of her gangster boyfriend, Johnny Stompanato.
+Sherman's book received a nomination for the 2024 Clue Award's Book of the Year.